Skip to main content

 Active-Active

-Cluster of redundant active Nexus Repository instances within a single cloud region or on-premises data center.
+A cluster of redundant active Nexus Repository instances within a single region or on-premises data center.
+The number of instances may be manually scaled or leverage Kubernetes to automatically scale instances.

 Single Node with Backup